 Dental Implants in Edison, Metuchen & South Plainfield, NJ

 If you are in need of dental implants, look no further Than Gentle Dental in Edison, NJ!

 If you’re missing a tooth, you’re not alone.
 The American Dental Association reports that over 178 million Americans are missing at least one tooth.
 This can be due to gum disease, excessive decay, or something like a sports accident.
 But failure to replace that missing tooth or teeth can lead to far more problems than a gap in your smile.
 This is where dental implants come in.

 Dental implants are prosthetic replacements for missing or severely damaged teeth.
-This treatment option delivers an unprecedented level of patient satisfaction.
-Dental implants provide a natural-looking appearance and long-lasting function, and they are the gold standard for smile makeovers and dental restoration.
+This treatment option delivers an unprecedented level of patient satisfaction while providing a natural-looking appearance and long-lasting function.
+Implants are the gold standard for smile makeovers and dental restoration.
 If you have lost one or more teeth to fractures, gum disease or tooth decay, dental implants could bring back your beautiful smile.
 At Gentle Dental Care, our dentists provide both surgical placement as well as the restoration of dental implants.